-Observation - Rusper

-Number of Comments 2
+Observation - Rusper Number of Comments 2

-Summany of Commonts

 Natural England acknowledged that smaller scale development may not come forward in settlements such as Rusper, given the potential for strategic-scale development in close proximity if allocated.
 However, Natural England highlight that comments can be provided for such settlements, including Rusper, should sites be pursued in this location.